| Many athletes who have participated in sports

 the two outer metatarsal bones, one on each side of the

 foot, move to adapt to uneven surfaces.
+The

 transverse arch and the longitudinal arches support each